-Once they’ve hacked in, two things are possible: they can set up free long-distance calls that the owner of the private branch exchange has to pay for, or they can gain access to private information through the system.
+Once they’ve hacked in, two things can happen.
+When criminals are able to access the settings menu in the call controller, they can set up your system to offer “free” long distance calls that the business owner has to pay for.
+The other thing that can happen is the hacker can gain access to private information through the system.

-This isn’t 'prank call' mischief.
-This is organized crime.
+This isn’t 'prank call' mischief, this is organized crime.
 The payoff in toll fraud is selling hacked long distance services as time-bound calling cards on black markets around the world.
 The fraudsters sell the minutes for profit and the hacked business foots the bill for the actual services.

-Fortunately, stopping and preventing toll fraud is pretty straightforward:
+The good news is that preventing toll fraud is pretty straightforward:

 For all the best SaskTel Business Solutions content, follow us on LinkedIn.